Prograwiz/Tetris/README.md

 # Tetris
-A program which simulates tetris.
+A program which simulates the famous game tetris.